radupaunescu2021/zsel/README.md

 ## Java Project with TestNG and Selenium WebDriver
-This project demonstrates the use of TestNG and Selenium WebDriver for automated web testing.
+This project demonstrates the use of TestNG and Selenium WebDriver for automated web testing for www.saucedemo.com

 It uses POM design pattern creating separate classes for each page